Celecoxib: History

 After the withdrawal of rofecoxib from the market in September 2004, celecoxib enjoyed a robust increase in sales.
 However, the results of the APC trial in December of that year raised concerns that Celebrex might carry risks similar to those of rofecoxib, and Pfizer announced a moratorium on direct-to-consumer advertising of Celebrex soon afterward.
 Sales reached $2 billion in 2006.
 Before its availability in generic form, it was one of Pfizer's "best-selling drugs, amounting to more than $2.5 billion in sales [by 2012], and was prescribed to 2.4 million" people in 2011.
 By 2012, 33 million Americans had taken celecoxib.

 Pfizer resumed advertising Celebrex in magazines in 2006, and resumed television advertising in April 2007 with an unorthodox, 2 1/2-minute advertisement which extensively discussed the adverse effects of Celebrex in comparison with other anti-inflammatory drugs.
 The ad drew criticism from the consumer advocacy group Public Citizen, which called the ad's comparisons misleading.
 Pfizer responded to Public Citizen's concerns with assurances that they are truthfully advertising the risk and benefits of Celebrex as set forth by the FDA.

-In 2025, Australian Therapeutic Goods Administration decided to include celecoxib 200mg as the first Schedule 3 (Pharmacist Only Medicine) selective COX-2 inhibitor in a primary pack containing not more than 10 dosage units for the short-term treatment of acute pain due to primary dysmenorrhoea or musculoskeletal or soft tissue injury in adults.
+In 2025, Australian Therapeutic Goods Administration decided to include celecoxib 200 mg as the first Schedule 3 (Pharmacist Only Medicine) selective COX-2 inhibitor in a primary pack containing not more than 10 dosage units for the short-term treatment of acute pain due to primary dysmenorrhoea or musculoskeletal or soft tissue injury in adults.